 December 20th 2018: Organized Symposium Accepted

-A Conference Sympsium co-organized by myself and Stefanie Hoehl with the title “The Influence of Parent-Child Interaction on Child Development: a Multi-Modal Social Neuroscience Approach” with presentations by Cat Thrasher (University of Virginia), Victoria Leong (University of Singapore & University of Cambridge), and Trinh Nguyen (University of Vienna) has been accepted for next year’s biennial SCRD meeting in Baltimore.
+A Conference Sympsium co-organized by myself and Stefanie Hoehl with the title “The Influence of Parent-Child Interaction on Child Development: a Multi-Modal Social Neuroscience Approach” with presentations by Cat Thrasher, Victoria Leong, and Trinh Nguyen has been accepted for next year’s biennial SCRD meeting in Baltimore.
 My own contribution has the title: “Towards a Social Neuroscience of Parent-Child Interaction: An Attachment Perspective“.

 December 20th 2018: Symposium Contribution Accepted